Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How do I know if I get holiday pay?

 If your employer offers holiday pay, the details of their pay policy should be spelled out in your employee handbook.
+You can also check your pay stub to see how holiday pay appears on your paycheck.
 If you don’t have a copy of your employee handbook available, you can reach out to your HR or payroll department for more answers.

 When discussing holiday pay benefits, either as a current employee or a new hire, be sure to ask the following questions: